TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 # App2Vec_Python
 This interface allows you to easily build the App2Vec model and other related advanced models(including ANN, Affinity Propagation).
+Moreover, we also provide the evaluating function for optimizing these model.

 # Background
 ## App2Vec